Programmable Validation

 | 6 | DEFAULT | sponsor | Post-op: refund overcharged gas fees |

-EIP-8141 introduces four new opcodes that give frame transactions their power:
+EIP-8141 introduces five new opcodes that give frame transactions their power:

 | Opcode | Purpose |